atomisthq/docs/docs/reference-docs/rug-conventions.md

 TypeScript then they should have the standard TypeScript `.ts` file extension.

-You can safely intermix Rug and TypeScript Rugs in the same archive.
+You can safely intermix Rug DSL and TypeScript Rugs in the same archive.

 ### Rug Naming